Partnering with parents to raise a community of readers.

 - Build vocabulary by talking with your child about the seasonal displays in the portal.
 Even if your child is not yet talking, you can hold a conversation by asking questions and then answering them for your child.
 (Would you like to a grow a flower like this?
 Maybe we can plant a daisy in our backyard.)
 The quality of a child's vocabulary is a prime predictor of school success.
 Take every opportunity while in the Youth Room to introduce your child to new words and to use them in sentences.

 - Communicate with young children through the Whisper Tube in the portal.
 When you speak into the tube, sound waves are trapped inside, vibrate through the tube, and are channeled through to the other end.
 A larger Whisper Tube is located within the Youth Services Room for older children to take part in the experience.

 - Develop basic thinking skills like matching, ordering, patterning and counting by using the games and activities inside the portal.
 Give your child enough time to explore this area as part of every library visit.

 - Encourage gross motor skill development.
 As your child hops from one lighted square to the next, she develops gross motor skills and color recognition.
 Continue identifying colors and shapes throughout the Youth Services Room (find swirl designs in the carpet; are the colors of the swirls the same or different?).
-Ask your child to open the drawers inside the portal; talk about what is inside.

 - Develop language skills.
 Recite Mother Goose rhymes as you look at the Mother Goose Mural and look for twenty nursery rhyme tiles hidden throughout the Youth Services Room.
 Identify and recite the rhyme for the tiles depicted.
 Listening to rhymes helps children hear the same and different sounds that make up rhyming words.